ruby-concurrency/concurrent-ruby/README.md

 ## Thread Safety

-*Concurrent Ruby makes one of the strongest thread safety guarantees of any Ruby concurrency library, providing consistent behavior and guarantees on all three of the main Ruby interpreters (MRI/CRuby, JRuby, Rubinius, TruffleRuby).*
+*Concurrent Ruby makes one of the strongest thread safety guarantees of any Ruby concurrency library, providing consistent behavior and guarantees on all four of the main Ruby interpreters (MRI/CRuby, JRuby, Rubinius, TruffleRuby).*

 Every abstraction in this library is thread safe.
 Specific thread safety guarantees are documented